AMCanada16/UTTT/README.md

 ## No google sign in
 Because the iMessage extension is an app extension, the google sign in does not work.
 So the user needs to sign in.

+## Thing to change in the iMessage build settings
+1. The iMessage App Icon needs to be named `App Icon`
+2. Stickers Icon role needs to make to extension.
+3. Generate Info.plist file needs to be set to No

 ## Env
 There needs to be a GoogleService-Info.plist in the root directory.
 This can be downloaded from firebase.